 Please note, however, that your visa is only valid for stays of up to 90 days.
 If you want to live and work in Germany, you need to apply for a residence Permit.

 Please apply for a regular visa depending on the purpose of your child's stay.
 The original certificate of birth of your child is an additional requirement including a certified translation into English or German, if applicable.
-A letter of consent has to be signed by both parents.
-The visa application must be signed by at least one parent.
+A letter of consent and the application form must be signed by both parents.
+If one parent cannot be present at the appointment, all signatures of this parent must be notarized.
 In addition, passport copies of both parents are required.

 In general, only persons with permanent resident status in Canada are eligible to apply for a visa.
 If you are only visiting Canada for a short time, you must apply for the visa at the German embassy or Consulate in your home country.